cissagatto/WinTieLoss/README.md

 - **`size.font`**: Font size for the plot labels.
 - **`wtl`**: A vector with labels for "Win", "Tie", and "Loss" (you can change to your language).

-## Example Use Case

-Imagine you're comparing the performance of several machine learning models on different datasets.
-After computing the results using `win.tie.loss.compute`, you can easily generate a visual comparison highlighting which methods perform best overall.

 ### Documentation

-For more detailed documentation on each function, check out the `~/WinTieLoss/docs`folder
+For more detailed documentation on each function, check out the `~/WinTieLoss/docs` folder

 ## 📚 **Contributing**